MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 ## Sharing app state

-As discussed earlier, with an active web socket connection or through the REST APIs, the tab can send application state data to a server, which the server would then store or cache for later use.
+As described earlier, with an active web socket connection or through the REST APIs, the tab can send application state data to a server, which the server would then store or cache for later use.

 For example, if a user opens a new form in the app as a modal, the app can send metadata to the server.
 Considering the data was mapped appropriately, `userId` or `threadId` to the app state then the data can be retrieved from memory or storage and handled accordingly, such as, feed the data into a prompt for a large language model (LLM).